rheophile10/AgencyAnalytics/README.md

 KEY='the agency analytics api key'
 PROJECT_ID='the google project id'
-DATASET='the Bigquery dataset with the table we're writing records to'
+DATASET='the Bigquery dataset with the table we're writing records to' FXN_URL='the url of the google function this code is deployed to'
 ```

+This google cloud function calls itself and must be permssioned to do so.
+You can see how to do that [here](https://cloud.google.com/functions/docs/securing/authenticating)

 ### Development